 Tuition will be charged on a quarterly basis.
 A \$25.00 registration fee will be charged to all students each quarter.
-Additional Fees, not included in the above costs, may be assessed.
-Information concerning additional fees may be found below.
+Additional fees, not included in the above costs, may be assessed.
+Information concerning additional fees may be found in Appendix B.

-Students are required to obtain a Stenograph Machine in their first quarter of Court Reporting classes.
-Machines may be purchased privately, or through the college at a cost of \$1,436 plus tax.
+Court Reporting students are required to obtain a Stenograph Machine in their first quarter of Court Reporting classes.
+Machines may be purchased privately or through the College at a cost of \$1,436 plus tax.